 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: November 17, 2010.
-This entry was posted in East Bay chocolate, Local chocolate, Recommended chocolatiers, San Francisco chocolate, Update and tagged artisan, Au Coeur des Chocolats, balsamic vinegar, beet, Bi-Rite Market, caramel, chai, champagne, chili, chocolate bars, Chocolate Salon, cinnamon, Coco Delice, Coco Tutti, cocoa powder, corn nuts, cranberry, espresso, Feve Artisan Chocolatier, Gateau & Ganache, ginger, handmade, hazelnut, lavender, marshmallows, Mendocino, meyer lemon, passion fruit, Pasta Shop, peanut butter, peppermint, pumpkin, raspberry, Salt Side Down, sea salt, sesame, single origin, sunflower seed, TasteTV, tea, truffles, Vice Chocolates, whiskey.
+This entry was posted in East Bay chocolate, Events, Local chocolate, Recommended chocolatiers, San Francisco chocolate, Update and tagged artisan, Au Coeur des Chocolats, balsamic vinegar, beet, Bi-Rite Market, caramel, chai, champagne, chili, chocolate bars, Chocolate Salon, cinnamon, Coco Delice, Coco Tutti, cocoa powder, corn nuts, cranberry, espresso, Feve Artisan Chocolatier, Gateau & Ganache, ginger, handmade, hazelnut, lavender, marshmallows, Mendocino, meyer lemon, passion fruit, Pasta Shop, peanut butter, peppermint, pumpkin, raspberry, Salt Side Down, sea salt, sesame, single origin, sunflower seed, TasteTV, tea, truffles, Vice Chocolates, whiskey.
 Bookmark the permalink.